Vsollery/Jarkom-Modul-2-I03-2022/README.md

 ## Question 1

-topology with WISE as DNS Master, Berlint as DNS Slave, Eden will as Web Server, and SSS & Garden as Client!
+topology with WISE as DNS Master, Berlint as DNS Slave, Eden will as Web Server, and SSS & Garden as client

 ![Number1](/ss/topology.jpg)